JuliaPhylo/PhyloNetworks.jl/README.md

   [doi:10.1093/molbev/msx235](https://doi.org/10.1093/molbev/msx235)

 > [!NOTE]
-> Version 0.17 of PhyloNetworks is a major change from version v0.16.4.
+> Version 0.17 of PhyloNetworks was a major change from version v0.16.4.
 Many
 > functionalities were moved to other packages (e.g. SNaQ.jl and PhyloTraits.jl),
 > the names of many methods were changed, and various internal functions
 > were improved with breaking changes (e.g. traversal routines).
-> PhyloNetworks v0.17 should serve as a better "core", used by other packages
+> PhyloNetworks v0.17, v1 and up should serve as a "core", used by other packages
 > with more specialized functionalities.